Ariana DeBose

-Ariana DeBose (/ˌɑːriˈɑːnə dəˈboʊz/; born January 25, 1991) is an American actress and singer.
-She has received various accolades, including an Academy Award, a British Academy Film Award, and a Golden Globe Award, in addition to nominations for a Tony Award and two Primetime Emmy Awards.
+Ariana DeBose (/ˌɑːriˈɑːnə dəˈboʊz/; born January 25, 1991) is an American actress and singer who has received various accolades, including an Academy Award, a British Academy Film Award, and a Golden Globe Award, in addition to nominations for a Tony Award and two Primetime Emmy Awards.
 In 2022, Time magazine named her one of the 100 most influential people in the world.

-DeBose was a contestant on the sixth season of So You Think You Can Dance in 2009, where she finished in the top 20.
+DeBose was a contestant on the sixth season of So You Think You Can Dance in 2009, where she was the first female contestant and in gender overall the first contestant to be eliminated.
 She made her Broadway debut in Bring It On: The Musical in 2011 and continued her work on Broadway with roles in Motown: The Musical (2013) and Pippin (2014).
 From 2015 to 2016, she was one of the original ensemble members in Lin-Manuel Miranda's musical Hamilton, and appeared as Jane in A Bronx Tale (2016–2017).
 In 2018, she was nominated for the Tony Award for Best Featured Actress in a Musical for her performance as Donna Summer in Summer: The Donna Summer Musical.
 She has also hosted the Tony Awards in 2022, 2023, and 2024.

 DeBose has also appeared in the Netflix musical comedy film The Prom (2020) and the Apple TV+ musical comedy series Schmigadoon!
 (2021–2023).
 She gained wider recognition for her role as Anita in Steven Spielberg's musical film West Side Story (2021), winning the Academy Award for Best Supporting Actress.
 She provided the voice of Asha in the animated film Wish (2023).

 Early life

 Ariana DeBose was born on January 25, 1991, in Wilmington, North Carolina.
 Her mother, Gina DeBose, was a middle school teacher.
 DeBose trained in dance at CC & Co.
 Dance Complex in Raleigh, North Carolina, where she also grew up.
-DeBose has stated that her father is Puerto Rican and her mother was White.
+DeBose has stated that her father is Puerto Rican and her mother was white.
 She also has African-American and Italian ancestry.